opendatasoft/codelibrary/content/widget-tricks/heatmaps/1/index.md

 [ods-vega-lite-chart](https://help.opendatasoft.com/widgets/#/api/ods-widgets.directive:odsVegaLiteChart) widget, in combinaison with `ods-adv-analysis` to get the data, allows adding Vega-Lite charts into your pages.

-This resource presents an heatmap powered by Vega-Lite and an Opendatasoft dataset.
+This first resource is an introduction and pre-requisite to understand key concepts of Vega-Lite within ODS.